RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/to_ConservativeDesignOperation_type.md

         data_source="(blosum62 &string;)" include_native_aa="(true &bool;)" />
 ```

 -   **residue_selector**: Residue selector that indicates to which residues the operation will be applied.
+The name of a previously declared residue selector or a logical expression of AND, NOT (!), OR, parentheses, and the names of previously declared residue selectors.
+Any capitalization of AND, NOT, and OR is accepted.
+An exclamation mark can be used instead of NOT.
+Boolean operators have their traditional priorities: NOT then AND then OR.
+For example, if selectors s1, s2, and s3 have been declared, you could write: 's1 or s2 and not s3' which would select a particular residue if that residue were selected by s1 or if it were selected by s2 but not by s3.
 -   **data_source**: Set the source of the data used to define what is conservative.
 Options are: chothia_76 and the Blosum matrices from 30 to 100; designated as blosum30, 62, etc. Default is blosum62.
 The higher the number, the more conservative the set of mutations (numbers are sequence identity cutoffs).
 -   **include_native_aa**: Include native amino acid in the allowed_aas list